guilamu/gravity-forms-shortcode-builder/README.md

 ## **🚀 Usage**

 - Click any tab and fill out the options for your desired shortcode type.
+- From the notification editor, use the **Shortcode Builder** button next to “Add Media” to open the modal, generate your shortcode, and click **Insert Shortcode** to paste it automatically.
-- Copy the auto-generated shortcode and insert it where needed in notifications, confirmations, posts, pages, etc.
+- Copy the auto-generated shortcode and insert it where needed in confirmations, posts, pages, block patterns, etc.

+---

+## **🆕 What’s New in 1.1**

+- Added a modal experience inside the Gravity Forms notification editor with a dedicated toolbar button and direct shortcode insertion.
+- Restricted notification modal tabs to the most relevant shortcodes (Conditional, User Information, Entry Count, Entries Left) for a streamlined workflow.
+- Improved conditional placeholders to spell out conditions in plain language (localized) and reflect AND/OR relations.
+- Enhanced overall localization support, covering the modal button labels, state messages, and newly added placeholder text.

 ## **⚖️License & Feedback**